Fisker Solar Hybrid Car Has Good but Expensive Karma

-Fisker Karma Features
+Fisker Karma Hybrid Car Features

 The Fisker Karma, a luxury hybrid sports car with elegant styling, could revolutionize the way the world thinks about green cars.
 The car will feature the Q-Drive powertrain drive system developed by Quantum.
 This hybrid car has two powerful electric motors and a direct-inject 2-liter 4 cylinder gasoline Ecotec engine.
 When the lithium ion battery is fully charged the Karma car can go for 50 miles on battery power alone, giving off zero emissions.
 The Fisker Karma also has a strong, lightweight aluminum space-frame.
 The Karma can be recharged using any 110-volt electrical outlet or fast-charged using the solar powered recharging station designed by Quantum.

-Comparison of the Fisker Karma with Other Eco-Friendly Cars
+Price Comparison to Other Eco-Friendly Hybrid Cars

 However, with a base price of $87,900, the Karma is not for everybody.
 With a base MSRP of $22,000, the Toyota Prius makes a lot more sense for people on a budget.
 The Chevrolet Volt, General Motors' first plug-in gas-electric hybrid car, can run on electric power only for up to 40 miles.
 It also features a lithium ion battery and a 1 liter three-cylinder gas engine.
 The Volt's price tag of between $30,000 and $40,000 will make it a more affordable choice for many car buyers.
 There are some car manufacturers such as Toyota that will install an optional solar roof on a hybrid car upon request.